-When looking more closely into specialised dictionaries, we see that a variety of dictionary types (besides the general and terminological ones) were mentioned by the respondents.
+When looking more closely into the projects dealing with specialised dictionaries, we see that a variety of dictionary types (besides general dictionaries and terminological databases) were mentioned by the respondents.
 The most mentioned types are historical dictionaries (28.8%), dialectal dictionaries (17.3%), etymological dictionaries (13.5%), collocation dictionaries (9.6%) and idiom dictionaries (3.8%).